Ultimate Guide to Social Media Marketing Campaigns in 2023

 Step 3: Conduct a Competitive Analysis

-Next, conduct a competitive analysis to determine your competitors strengths and weaknesses.
-This template will depend on the metrics and content factors that matter most to your brand and strategy, but it's a helpful way to analyze competitor's social profiles, video content, feed posts, and any other factor relevant to your social campaign.
-This also ensures you don't miss out on any content opportunities once your campaign is underway.
+Next, conduct a competitive analysis to determine your competitors' strengths and weaknesses.
+This template will depend on the metrics and content factors that matter most to your brand and strategy.
+Still, it's a helpful way to analyze competitors' social profiles, video content, feed posts, and other relevant factors to your social campaign.
+Competitive analysis’ also ensures you don't miss any content opportunities once your campaign is underway.

 Step 4: Determine Social Channels

-Each channel serves a specific purpose and content cannot be repurposed across all of them.
-Consider character limits, content formats, and even the culture of the channel in order to run the most effective campaign.
+Each channel serves a specific purpose, and you can’t always repurpose content across them all.
+To run the most effective campaign, consider character limits, content formats and even the culture of the channel.
 Run a social media channel analysis with tools like Dash Hudson to help you deliver content that truly resonates with your audience by channel.

 Step 5: Content Creation

 Content segmentation helps teams plan the best quality content with the data and insights to support their creative decisions.
-Segmenting content can also uncover types of content you might need to utilize more, like UGC.
-For example, if your social media campaign is focused on a new lipstick product launch, segmenting content can inform you that your audience loves close-up lipstick swatches or a makeup tutorial from a specific influencer.
+Segmenting content can also uncover types of content you need to utilize more, like UGC.
+For example, suppose your social media campaign focuses on a new lipstick product launch.
+In that case, segmenting content can inform you that your audience loves close-up lipstick swatches or a makeup tutorial from a specific influencer.

 Determine the formats and types of content you need to create or source for your campaign, then start creating!
 Collaborate with your team, designers, photographers, and content creators to build a robust strategy.